MatejJan/.NET-Console.js/README.md

-# .NET-Console.js
+# .NET Console.js

 .NET Console.js is a class library that adds Console class support to [Bridge.NET](https://bridge.net).

+## Supported properties and methods

+The current version implements a minimal selection of properties:

+* `BackgroundColor`
+* `BufferHeight` (read-only)
+* `BufferWidth` (read-only)
+* `CursorLeft`
+* `CursorTop`
+* `CursorVisible` (read-only)
+* `ForegroundColor`
+* `WindowWidth` (read-only)
+* `WindowHeight` (read-only)

+… and methods:

+* `Clear`
+* `ReadKey`
+* `ReadLine`
+* `ResetColor`
+* `SetCursorPosition`
+* `Write`
+* `WriteLine`

+The size of the console is the default of 80 by 24 characters (but it can be easily modified by changing the appropriate variables in the `dotnetconsole.main.js` and `dotnetconsole.worker.js` files once you download them).

 ## Instructions

 ### 1. Compiling your application to JavaScript

 First you need to compile your console application with Bridge.NET.
-Follow [their instructions](https://bridge.net/introduction/getting_started/) to create a new Bridge.NET Class Library and add all your code to the project.
+Follow [their instructions](https://bridge.net/introduction/getting_started/) to create a new Bridge.NET Class Library and add all your console application code to the project.

-Download DotNetConsoleJS.dll from this repository and add it as a reference to the project.
-In classes where you are using the Console class, add the following using statements:
+Download `DotNetConsoleJS.dll` from this repository and add it as a reference to your project.
+In files where you are using Console classes, add the following using statements:

 ```
 using DotNetConsoleJS;
 using Console = DotNetConsoleJS.Console;
 ```

-The `Console.ReadLine()` and `Console.ReadKey()` calls require asynchronous execution and need to have the `await` keyword before them.
+The `Console.ReadLine()` and `Console.ReadKey()` calls require asynchronous execution, so you will need to modify your code and add the `await` keyword before them.

 ```
 string input = await Console.ReadLine();
 ConsoleKeyInfo keyInfo = await Console.ReadKey();
 ```

-In turn you will need to make the methods where you're using `await` into asynchronous methods returning `Task` or `Task<T>` instead of `void` or `T`.
-For more information on asynchronous execution in C#, consult the [Asynchronous Programming](https://bridge.net/introduction/asynchronous_programming/) page of Bridge.NET.
+In turn you will need to make the methods where you're using `await` into `async` methods returning `Task` or `Task<T>` instead of `void` or `T`.
+For more information on asynchronous execution, consult the [Asynchronous Programming](https://bridge.net/introduction/asynchronous_programming/) page of Bridge.NET.

 Other changes to your code might be necessary since the Bridge.NET implementation of .NET doesn't support all methods.
+Similarly, .NET Console.js does not implement all Console features (see supported properties and methods section above).

 When your code is without errors, building the project will generate a javascript file with the name of your project, as well as the `bridge.js` library.